picat-lang/Picat/README.md

 The Picat system is written in both C and Picat.
 The package has the following folders and files:

- Picat/README  --   this file
+- Picat/README  --   this file
- Picat/picat   --   the executable (picat.exe for Windows)
+- Picat/picat   --   the executable (picat.exe for Windows)
- Picat/doc     --   documentation
+- Picat/doc     --   documentation
- Picat/exs     --   program examples
+- Picat/exs     --   program examples
- Picat/emu     --   the C/C++ source code of the engine
+- Picat/emu     --   the C/C++ source code of the engine
- Picat/lib     --   library modules
+- Picat/lib     --   library modules
+- Picat/lib2  --   library modules, not preloaded

 The folder "Picat/emu" contains the C source code needed to make Picat's standalone executable.
 It also contains the C